2024 Dodge Charger

 The concept of a pure electric Dodge muscle car will be revealed at the beginning of the first quarter of 2022, but no later than the second quarter.

 It will be a high-performance, driveable, and testable concept, which will feature many new electric vehicle patents.

-This car will have a potential range of 500 miles, but it will largely depend on how hard and how often the driver presses the pedal.
+This car will have a potential range of 500 miles, but it largely depends on how hard and often the driver presses the pedal.

 Dodge is also working on a battery-electric version of the popular Ram 1500 pickup truck.
 With Ford and GM also set to introduce electric pickups, it can’t be left out of that market.